Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 BFS is a search algorithm that explores the shallowest node in the frontier.
 What this means is in BFS, the nodes we pick to examine next are closer to the nodes that are being examined or nodes that are at a shallow level of depth before going further.
 As mentioned above the frontier is a data structure.
 To achieve this effect of selecting shallow nodes the data structure we employ here is a **Queue**.
-A queue has the *First in First out (FIFO)*principle so in effect the nodes that go into the fronteir freshly do not stay long as they are immediately explored next.<br> The nodes that enter the fronter and looked at nodes that are close to the decision point.
+A queue has the *First in First out (FIFO)* principle so in effect the nodes that go into the fronteir freshly do not stay long as they are immediately explored next.<br> The nodes that enter the froniter and explored are the nodes that are close to the decision point.
 For this reason if there solution lies deep in the search space BFS may explore many unnecessary nodes at a shallow level before finding the solution.Another limitation is that it tends to be memory-intensive as all nodes at a current depth are stored and tracked.

 _Pseudocode for BFS looks like this_